Fahrudin Kuduzović

-Fahrudin "Faz" Kuduzović (born 10 October 1984) is a Bosnian-British retired footballer who last played in the Luxembourg Division of Honour and is the current manager of RW Wittlich in Germany.
+Fahrudin "Faz" Kuduzović (born 10 October 1984) is a Bosnian-British retired footballer who last played in the Luxembourg Division of Honour and is the current manager of Rodange 91 in Luxembourg.
 He played either as a striker or as an attacking midfielder.

 Early life

 Kuduzović left Bosnia in 1992 and moved to the United Kingdom where he settled in Leicester.